-You must propose an analytical, not descriptive, research question.
+Importantly, your research question must be analytical, not descriptive.
+Descriptive research attempts to describe or identify what is, while analytical research attempts to establish why it is that way.
 As a general rule, 'why'-questions are preferable to 'how' or 'what' questions.
 For example, "How did the US international trade balance fluctuate during the past decade?" is an example of a descriptive research question.
 In contrast, "Why did the US trade balance continuously deteriorate while Canada's did not?" is an example of an analytical research question.